abrdn UK Smaller Companies Growth Trust (LSE: AUSC)

 4. The trust has a long-term record of outperformance.

-While AUSC’s performance in recent years has been disappointing as investors have focused on macroeconomic developments rather than company fundamentals, over the long term the use of the Matrix has delivered outperformance over multiple economic cycles.
-In particular, growth stocks have been out of favour in a period of elevated inflation and interest rates.
-Now inflation has moderated and there is the prospect of lower interest rates, this should be favourable for the performance of growth stocks.
+In recent years, the stock has been heavily influenced by macroeconomic developments.
+For example, growth stocks were out of favour during a period of elevated inflation and interest rates.
+Now inflation has moderated and there is the prospect of lower interest rates, which should be favourable for the performance of growth stocks.
 This could provide an extra kicker to the trust’s performance, along with the potential for continued positive stock selection.
-Upside/downside capture analysis suggests that AUSC will outperform to a larger degree when UK small-cap shares are rising than it will underperform during periods of UK small-cap weakness.
+The trust has outperformed its benchmark over the long term, as the Matrix is nimble and can identify companies with favourable quality, growth and momentum characteristics throughout a business cycle.

 5. The trust pays regular semi-annual dividends.

 The board aims to pay out around a third of the total annual distribution as the interim dividend, with around two-thirds as the final dividend.
 Revenue, from both ordinary and special dividends, has picked up nicely following two years of depressed income during the global pandemic.
-Although the primary focus is capital growth, the trust offers a dividend yield of around 2.5%.
+While the primary focus is capital growth, the trust offers a dividend yield of around 2.3%.
+Importantly, the annual dividend was maintained, even during the pandemic.

 Latest Insights